jgaik/jgaik/README.md

 ### Hi there, I'm Jakub 👋

 I am passionate about programming with the purpose of problem solving and everyday life improvement.
-I like to learn any new material, especially if I can  put it into pracitce myself.
+I like to learn any new material and put it into pracitce.
 I always try to find the most elegant way, both, aesthetically and in terms of the final performance.
 <br/>
 <br/>
 I am a student at Warsaw University of Technology in Poland.
 I am currently working towards the Master's degree in Robotics major.
-The topic of [my thesis](/swarm) is related to the field of swarm robotics.
+The topic of [my thesis][swarm] is related to the field of swarm robotics.
 <br/>
 I am currently working as a Quality Assurence tester at [Lionbridge](https://www.lionbridge.com/) in Warsaw where I live.